axibase/atsd/rule-engine/functions-table.md

   flattenJson(string j) map
 ```

-The function converts a string representation of JSON document `j` into a map consisting of keys and values.
+Converts the string representation of JSON document `j` into a map consisting of keys and values.

 Processing rules: